Read more about InAlienable.

 Their release follows a brutal hunger strike which lasted over 70 days at the El Paso Service Processing Center (ESPC).
 They were joined by additional asylum seekers, several of whom were deported in recent weeks.
 Medical professionals and advocates expressed concern that deporting these men in a weakened physical state, so soon after being subjected to force feeding could cause severe medical complications, and even death.
 Over the course of their hunger strike, all were subject to abusive force-feeding practices via nasogastric tubes inserted through the noses, down the esophaguses and into the stomachs.
 According to Ajay, the repeated attempts at inserting the tubes resulted in bleeding through his nose and mouth in addition to causing difficulty breathing.
 U.S. District Judge Frank Montavalo described the treatment of the El Paso hunger strikers as “worst medical care I have seen in my ten years of practice.”

-The that hunger strikes are one of the few means of protest available to detainees:
+The same release notes that hunger strikes are one of the few means of protest available to detainees:

 Hunger strikes are often the only form of peaceful protest people in immigration detention have at their disposal to bring attention to the harsh and degrading conditions in ICE custody.
 Freedom for Immigrants has documented at least 1,396 people on hunger strike and 18 detention facilities since May 2015.
 In addition to the recent hunger strike in El Paso, Freedom for Immigrants documented hunger strikes at two separate facilities in Louisiana in August of this year.
 Many of the hunger strikers in this instance also cited lengthy periods of detention and arbitrary denial of parole as a motivation for their protest.